Scarabei/Flutter/README.md

       compile "com.github.Scarabei.Flutter:flutter-api:$flutterAPIversion"
   }
 ```
-Now you can develop/compile your java library aganst the Flutter API without Android and Flutter frameworks.
+Now you can develop/compile/publish your java library aganst the Flutter API without Android and Flutter frameworks.

-### In your Android project
+### In your Android app project

 #### Step 4.
 Import your library.